mellywebby/100-days-of-code/log.md

 **Thoughts:** It's amazing how easy it is to read in data from a file in Python and create a list that contains the data.
 I'm already starting to see why it's widely used for data analysis.
 I learned how to use the reader and list command, but I would like to learn more about how they actually work.
 I'll do that tomorrow.

 **Link to work:** None for today!

+### Day 3: October 5, 2020

+**Today's Progress**: Practiced working with variables and data types to get more familiar with the syntax.
+I learned append() for lists, for loops, and how to use range().

+**Thoughts:** I think I'm getting better at taking concise notes.
+At first, I was writing almost everything down, but understanding the information and writing practice codes are more effective than writing a book.